NguyenDa18/Portland-Jail-Data-Crawler/README.md

 - Visit Multnomah County Online Inmate Data website: use URL for all inmates in custody: [Link](http://www.mcso.us/PAID/Home/SearchResults)
 - Scrape inmate names and booking dates and update `csvs/inmate_bookings.csv` file
-- Visit each inmate link and update `csvs/inmate_details.csv` with inmate details and charges against them
+- Visit each inmate link and update `csvs/inmate_details.csv` with inmate details and total amounts for each type of charge against them
+- Update `csvs/inmate_charges.csv` with list of charges for all inmates

 ### Scraper Details
 - Located at `inmates_spider/inmates_spider/spiders/inmates.py`